syncfusion/blazor-docs/src/treemap/treemap/tooltip.md

 ---
-title: "Tooltip in Blazor TreeMap component | Syncfusion"
+title: "Tooltip in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

-description: "Learn here all about Tooltip of Syncfusion TreeMap (SfTreeMap) component and more."
+description: "Learn here all about the Tooltip of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Tooltip in Blazor TreeMap (SfTreeMap)
+# Tooltip in the Blazor TreeMap (SfTreeMap)

-Tooltip is used to display details about the items in TreeMap.
-When space constraints prevent you from displaying information using data labels, the tooltip comes in handy.
+Tooltip is used to display details about the items in the TreeMap.
+When space constraints prevent us from displaying the information using Data Labels, the tooltip comes in handy.

 ## Default tooltip